In The Beginning…

 Timothy and Tommy The Cat

 I posted an ad in the usual places and the search was on!
 One small issue was that we found plenty of guitar players, and no keyboard players.
-We moved forward on the assumption that we would find, but, could wait on the keys, as long as we got that much needed second guitarist.
+We moved forward on the assumption that we would find a keys player eventually, but, could wait, as long as we got that much needed second guitarist.
 Auditions were held and hands down, Tim McCabe was our choice.
 Not only was he just a good dude, he just fit our band.
 It was evident right from the get go.
 We also had another guy come in, young kid, funny as hell, just a great dude AND he played both guitar and keys, but he was there for the guitar spot.
 While he was a good player, we decided on Tim.
 As we were about to call Tim, Natalia asked us if there was anyway we could get the kid, Tommy in the band.
 All of us liked him instantly and thought he was just a great personality fit, so I took a chance.
 I wrote to him and said “You didn’t get the guitar part, but how would you feel about playing keys?”
 He said yes, and Tommy Chacon joined Sonic Tonic.

 Sonic Tonic 2016/2017 (From Left:) Eyal Wigdor, Andrew Paffendorf, Natalia Hill, Tim McCabe and Tommy Chacon (Rudy is behind the drum kit)